 1. Broadband Light Pollution Filters

 Light pollution is the biggest obstacle to astrophotography, especially if you live in a city.
-All you need to do is look up at the sky at night.
-In urban areas, the sky above is a blanket of nothingness.
+All you need to do is look up at the night sky.
+In urban areas, the sky is a blanket of nothingness.
 You might see only the brightest stars, and that’s if you’re lucky.

 They are called broadband light pollution filters because they allow a broad scope of wavelengths of the light spectrum.
-It means the filter cancels out nearly all light waves emitted from artificial lights in city areas.
+It allows more natural light waves to pass through, giving you more color and contrast in your photos.
+This means the filter cancels out nearly all light waves emitted from artificial lights in city areas.

 While blocking city light pollution, a light pollution suppression (LPS) filter still allows the nebulae emissions to pass through.
 This gives astrological objects clear definition in your photos.

-Even if you’re shooting from a remote location, with no city lights for miles, a broadband light pollution filter can still be beneficial.
-You might have a wonderfully clear sky, rich with stars, but you’ll still experience some light pollution.
+Even if you’re shooting from a remote location with no city lights, a broadband light pollution filter can still be beneficial.
+You might have a wonderfully clear sky that’s rich with stars, but you’ll still experience some light pollution.

 Using a light pollution filter allows you to go further into the galaxy.
-Even with a standard DSLR camera, you’ll be able to capture superb deep space photographs.
+Even with standard DSLR cameras, you’ll be able to capture superb photographs of deep space.

 A city light suppression (CLS) filter works in much the same way as an LPS.
-But a CLS filter blocks light wavelengths from mercury and sodium-vapour light.
-These are the main lightwaves you’ll find in cities.
+But a CLS filter blocks light wavelengths from mercury and sodium-vapor light.
+These are the main light waves you’ll find in cities.